nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Duplicate Homework Detection
 * TutorPro identifies homework by its name, since we assume that a student can have multiple homeworks with the same deadline.
 * Since name is the primary key for homework, duplicate homework names are not allowed.
 For example, if you have a homework named `Math Homework` and you try to add another homework with the same name even with a different deadline, TutorPro will detect that there is a duplicate homework and will not add the homework.
-* If you homework with the same name, we encourage you to add a number to the end of the name to differentiate them.
+* If you have homeworks with the same name, we encourage you to add a number to the end of the name to differentiate them.
 For example, `Math Homework 1` and `Math Homework 2`.

 #### Duplicate Lesson Detection
 * TutorPro identifies a lesson by its start time and end time, since we assume that a student can have multiple lessons with the same name, but they can't have two lessons at the same time.